-The musical might be one that fewer folks are aware of in the Sondheim catalog, but it's been a standout for dancers and choreographers for years.
+Though the musical might be one that fewer folks are aware of in the Sondheim catalog, it's certainly been a standout for dancers and choreographers for decades.

-'Follies' was the second show in the Prince/Sondheim Broadway two-decade dynasty.
-Along with 'Company' and 'Follies', the two worked together throughout the 70s and 80s on a plethora of musical theatre gems like ‘A Little Night Music’, ‘Sweeny Todd’, ‘Merrily, We Roll Along’ —and then, after a long 22-year break, ‘Bounce in 2003.
+'Follies' marked the second show in the Prince/Sondheim two-decade Broadway dynasty.
+Along with 'Company' and 'Follies', the two worked together throughout the 70s and 80s on a plethora of musical theatre gems like ‘A Little Night Music’, ‘Sweeny Todd’, ‘Merrily, We Roll Along’ — and then, after a long 22-year break, ‘Bounce' in 2003.

 Ron Raines performing “Live, Laugh, Love” from the Warren Carlyle choreographed 2011 Kennedy Center production of ‘Follies’.

-While ‘West Side Story’ remains Sondheim’s most movement driven musical, over the years ‘Gyspy’ has also proven to be a large canvas on which choreographers have had broad space to paint.
+While ‘West Side Story’ remains Sondheim’s most movement-driven musical, ‘Gyspy’ has also proven, over the years, to be a large canvas on which choreographers have had broad space to paint.

 The original production of ‘Gypsy’, also directed and choreographed by Jerome Robbins, premiered on Broadway in 1959 — just two years after 'West Side Story'.
-Again, with 'Gypsy', Sondheim provided only the lyrics to the piece, this time though, to the late Jule Styne’s compositions.
-The musical, itself, became an instant hit, running for 702 performances and has been revived on The Great White Way four times.
+Again, with 'Gypsy', Sondheim provided only the lyrics to the piece, this time though, to the already well-established Jule Styne’s compositions.
+The musical, itself, became an instant hit, running for 702 performances, and has been revived on Broadway four times.